anton-kotenko/crdt/README.md

 Generally, in production installation, it would be good to address issue of "starting" node: e.g. make it usable to "read" queries only when it will be synchronized with other nodes.
 2. OPS: Depending on used communication layer implementation (see above) it may be required to reconfigure other nodes in cluster to know about new node
 Additional requirement: Every node should have unique identifier, otherwise system won't be able to work correctly.
 This may be enforced by some registry (e.g. etcd/zookeeper) or we may use some algorithm to generate identifiers that guarantees uniqueness or probability of collision is very small (e.g. (UUID)[https://en.wikipedia.org/wiki/Universally_unique_identifier])

+Decision: according to design goals there is no sense in overengineering.
+So requirement is guaranteed manually.
+It's required to start all instances with unique values in `NAME` environment variable.
+It's possuble to implement this using some kind of database (e.g. etcd/zookeeper), but to complicated for test implementation.

 #### Node removal
 When node is removed we want to guarantee correctness of whole system and not to loose data from node that will be removed.